Finding the Group to Fit Your Needs.

 If you think a support group would be a great resource, there are a number of ways to find quality groups in your area, including the resources mentioned above.

-One of the best references is your doctor or other healthcare provider.
-If you are suffering with a chronic health condition, chances are, your healthcare provider will know of support groups in the area.
+One of the best references is your doctor or other healthcare providers.
+If you are suffering from a chronic health condition, chances are, your healthcare provider will know of support groups in the area.
 Contacting local nonprofits, community centers, libraries and even churches can help in your search, as many of support groups are hosted in these places.

 Have some tips to share on finding a good support group, or an experience with a support group that has changed your life for the better?
 We’d love to hear about it in the comment section.